 About Ms. Gerami

-Arghavan Gerami is the Founder and Managing Director at Gerami Law Professional Corporation (‘PC’), a bilingual immigration law firm in Ottawa, Ontario.
+Arghavan Gerami is the Founder and Senior Counsel at Gerami Law Professional Corporation (‘PC’), a full-service immigration law firm in Ottawa, Ontario.
 She completed her Juris Doctor and Master of Laws at Osgoode Hall Law School, York University and was called to the Ontario Bar in 2007.
 Ms. Gerami also completed a Master of Arts at the University of Toronto and an Honours Bachelor of Arts at York University, graduating first in her class.

-Before founding Gerami Law, Ms. Gerami spent several years working in the public sector at the Ministry of Attorney General and the Department of Justice.
-She also had the privilege of serving the Honourable Mr. Justice M. Evans at the Federal Court of Appeal on immigration, refugee, and administrative law appeals.
+Before founding Gerami Law, Ms. Gerami worked at the Ministry of Attorney General and the Department of Justice.
+She also had the privilege of serving the Honourable Mr. Justice M. Evans at the Federal Court of Appeal on immigration and administrative law appeals.

 Ms. Gerami contributes to the Immigration Law Section of the Canadian Bar Association.
 She also contributes to the Committees of the Canadian Association of Refugee Lawyers, and the United Nations High Commissioner for Refugees.
 In 2017-2018 Ms. Gerami served on the Organizing Committee of the 2018 CBA Immigration Law Conference.
-She has been interviewed by national and local television stations such as the CBC and Global News, and quoted in national and local newspapers such as the Globe and Mail, National Post and the Ottawa Citizen.
-Ms. Gerami has published numerous journal articles and has participated in many speaking engagements across Canada.
+She has been interviewed by national and local television stations on numerous occasions, such as the CBC and Global News, and quoted in national and local newspapers such as the Globe and Mail, National Post and the Ottawa Citizen.
+Ms. Gerami has also published numerous journal articles and presented at various immigration and refugee law conferences and events across Canada.

-As a Supervising Principal to numerous articling students, Ms. Gerami enjoys facilitating the career development of law students and young lawyers.
-She also enjoys spending time with her two children and husband, as well as reading, travelling, swimming and practicing yoga.
+As a Supervising Principal to articling students, Ms. Gerami enjoys facilitating the career development of law students and young lawyers.
+She also enjoys spending time with her two children and husband, as well as travelling and practicing yoga.

 - Master of Laws, Osgoode Hall Law School, York University (2009).